Last Updated on

-The illuminations in Blackpool is an annual light festival that has been happening in Blackpool since 1879.
+The Blackpool illuminations is an annual light festival that has been happening in Blackpool since 1879.
 It is an autumn event and this year the lights were switched on 31st August and will be turned off 4th November 2018.

 The lights came on at about 7pm, but as it is still early September it doesn’t get dark until after 8pm.